 The following information is grade specific, with the applicable forms enclosed and available for download on the high school page of the district website.

 Senior Students: Senior students will have the privilege for parking in the high school student lot, on Cedar Street and in Green Forest Park.
-Parking permits will be issued to senior students who live 1+ miles from the high school campus.
+Parking permits will be issued to senior students who apply and live 1+ miles from the high school campus.
 Students who live 1 mile or less from campus, are not eligible to apply for a parking permit.
 Mileage calculation for parking permit eligibility is identical to that used to determine eligibility for bus transportation.
 If there is a question about your student’s eligibility for a permit, you may contact the high school office at 908.889.8600, extension 3413.